finbox-in/documentation/docs/device-connect/android.md

 </template>
 </CodeSwitcher>

-::: tip TIP
+::: tip
-For Device Match to work at full potential, the SDK expects `android.permission.READ_CONTACTS`, `android.permission.GET_ACCOUNTS`, `android.permission.READ_SMS` to be accepted by the user.
+This step is optional but highly recommended for improved insight quality in multi-user or shared-device environments.
+Also, for Device Match to work at full potential, the SDK expects `android.permission.READ_SMS` to be accepted by the user.
 :::

-## Forward Notifications to SDK (Important)
+## :iphone: Handling Background Restrictions on Specific Devices

-Certain phone manufacturers, implement aggressive battery optimization features that kill apps running in the background after a certain period of inactivity.
-This can prevent the DeviceConnect SDK's continuous syncing from functioning properly, as it relies on background data collection.
-In such cases, FinBox’s server may need to request data from the SDK when continuous sync has stopped.
+To ensure continuous background syncing—even on devices with aggressive battery optimizations—the SDK supports a silent wake-up mechanism using Firebase Cloud Messaging (FCM).
+When background sync is disrupted (e.g., due to the app being killed or restricted by the OS), FinBox servers send a silent FCM push to wake up the app.
+These notifications are invisible to the user and are used solely to reinitialize the SDK’s sync processes in the background.

-To enable this functionality, we use Firebase Cloud Messaging (FCM) notifications process.
-Forwarding these notifications allows the app to "wake up" if it has been killed by the device’s background processes, ensuring continuous data collection.
-When the app receives an FCM notification, it "wakes up" and continues collecting the necessary data for integration.
+:wrench: **Implementation**: To enable this functionality, forward relevant FCM messages to the SDK within your `FirebaseMessagingService` class.

-Add the following lines inside the overridden `onMessageReceived` method available in the service that extends `FirebaseMessagingService`.
+Add the following logic inside your overridden `onMessageReceived()` method

 <CodeSwitcher :languages="{kotlin:'Kotlin',java:'Java'}">
 <template v-slot:kotlin>